Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: The Properties of Multi-Subroutine Quantum Programs

 In software development, programmers often use "\textit{structured programming},"~\cite{dahl1972structured} where a large program is decomposed into several subroutines and organized by~\textit{function calls}.
 This programming paradigm improves the readability and testability of code and allows the reuse of commonly used subroutines.
 As shown in Listing~\ref{list:qft}, \texttt{CRk} and \texttt{Reverse} are two subroutines called by the upper-level program \texttt{QFT}.

-Besides direct calls, another way to organize subroutines is to take the subroutine as an input parameter.
-An example is Grover Search~\cite{grover1996fast}, which needs an oracle to identify a solution and uses the subroutine as a black box.
+Besides direct calls, another way to organize subroutines is by treating the subroutine as an input parameter, as indicated by property 3.3 in Table~\ref{table:QProjects}.
+An example is Grover Search~\cite{grover1996fast}, which relies on an oracle subroutine to identify the solution and treats the oracle subroutine as a black box.
 The oracle can be implemented as an input subroutine.
-Listing~\ref{list:qpe} shows another example \texttt{QPE}, which requires the target quantum operation as an input parameter (\texttt{Upower} in lines 1 and 8).
+Listing~\ref{list:qpe} shows another example \texttt{QPE}, which requires the target quantum operation as an input parameter (\texttt{Upower} in lines 1 and 7).
+In general, direct calling implies a high degree of coupling between the two subroutines, whereas calling as parameters implies a low degree of coupling.